Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

-4. Stochasticity in reaction systems or protocols (Appendix Sec.\,\ref{sec:robust_stochasticity})\\ If the number of molecules is small (e.g., the reaction dynamics occur inside sufficiently small compartments), stochastic fluctuations are not negligible.
-Close to the deterministic bifurcation transitions, these fluctuations cause random transitions between states, which destroys the information to be inherited.
-Thus, the parameter space where the system has heredity is narrower than the deterministic case.
-However, the existence of a critical threshold in the dilution interval or the dilution rate and the bistable parameter region for general GD cycles being bounded by that of SD and CSTR, are robust to the addition of stochastic noise in the chemical reaction system.
-The results are also robust to stochasticity in the dilution protocols; for example, if the division time $\varDelta t$ is randomly distributed (see Appendix Sec.\,\ref{sec:robust_stochastic_dilution}).
+In the deterministic systems we have examined so far, heredity comes without any variation in chemical composition.
+However, a number of sources of variation in reaction networks may exist.
+For instance, if the number of molecules is small (e.g., the reaction dynamics occur inside sufficiently small compartments), stochastic fluctuations are not negligible.
+Close to the deterministic bifurcation transitions, these fluctuations cause random transitions between states (Fig.\,\ref{fig:stochastic-reaction}A).
+If these transitions are rare, then they are a source of variation that does not destroy heredity; however, if they occur rapidly enough, they will destroy the information to be inherited (see Fig.\,\ref{fig:heredity}, \emph{bottom panel}).
+Thus, it is not surprising that we find that the parameter space where the system exhibits heredity is narrower than the deterministic case (Fig.\,\ref{fig:stochastic-reaction}B).
+But the critical point is that this regime does not shrink to zero; i.e., heredity can combine with variation through stochastic transitions between the two growth states.

-5. Differential reproduction of different chemical compositional states (Appendix Sec.\,\ref{sec:robust_differential_rate})\\ Finally, we investigated situations where the dilution rates depend on the chemical composition, and the system has different growth rates for the two growth states.
-As noted in the introduction, this is, in fact, a crucial property necessary for a population of compartmentalized chemical reaction systems to undergo Darwinian evolution.
-We consider cases where $\phi$ depends both symmetrically or asymmetrically on $x_1$ and $x_2$.
-We have also checked the case where the division interval, not the rate, depends on the chemical composition.
-In all cases, our results continue to hold.